 The Fall 2021 Visiting Artist Series continues with a lecture and two workshops featuring photographer Larry Gawel.
-The artist talk will take place October 5, and those wishing to attend can experience the talk either in person in Brick City Building 1, room 312, or stream via Zoom (register in advance).
-The workshops covering the tintype process used by Gawel will be offered to students on October 5-6.
+The artist talk will take place October 5.
+Those wishing to attend can experience the talk in person in Brick City Building 1, room 312, or stream via Zoom (register in advance).
+The workshops covering the tintype process used by Gawel will be offered to students on October 5 and October 6.

 Brick City Building 1 is located at 327 W. Mill Street, Springfield, MO 65806.
 For questions about the event, call the Department of Art and Design office, 417-837-2330.
 Face masks are required inside all academic buildings at Missouri State University.
 For more information on how to attend a tintype workshop, email Gwen Walstrand at GwenWalstrand@MissouriState.edu.